Role of women in the democratization of South Korea: Women's Society for Democracy

-In the Republic of Korea (aka South Korea), women's rights movement were mainly focused around "equity and labor exploitation."
+In South Korea, the women's rights movement was mainly focused around "equity and labor exploitation."
 Those who supported democracy, like the Party for Peace and Democracy, were deemed as those who were anti-government.
 Women's Society for Democracy is one of the bigger branches of the KWAU and founded in 1987.
 This group is a multi-issued women's rights group led by Professor Lee Hyo Jae and the President of KWAU, Oo Jeong.
 They were modeled after the Women's Society for Justice and Equality, which failed due to internal issues.
 Such issues included disagreements between which topics were most important: social injustices like labor reform vs. political democratic reform.
 However, in order for these changes in equality to become a reality, radical women's groups in Korea state that things like general human rights issues, democratization, and the reunification of North Korea must occur first.